obsidian-html/obsidian-html.github.io/md/minimal/Buglog/Spaces in front of headers allowed by Obsidian but not by ObsidianHtml.md

 - date/2022-03-11
 ---

-# Spaces in front of headers allowed by Obsidian but not by ObsidianHtml
 > Fixed in [v1.1.0](../Changelog/v1.1.0.md)

 It's possible in Obsidian to have a space in front of a header tag and still have it display as a header: